 The job cannot continue running because it was repeatedly evicted from the same checkpoint.
 Please make sure your Runbook does not perform lengthy operations without persisting its state.

 When you create a runbook, you should ensure that the time to run any activities between two checkpoints does not exceed three hours.
-You may need to add checkpoints to your runbook to ensure that it does not reach this three hour limit or break up long running operations.
+You may need to add checkpoints to your runbook to ensure that it does not reach this three-hour limit or break up long running operations.
 For example, your runbook might perform a reindex on a large SQL database.
-If this single operation does not complete within the fair share limit, then the job are unloaded and restarted from the beginning.
+If this single operation does not complete within the fair share limit, then the job is unloaded and restarted from the beginning.
 In this case, you should break up the reindex operation into multiple steps, such as reindexing one table at a time, and then insert a checkpoint after each operation so that the job could resume after the last operation to complete.

 - To learn more about the different methods that can be used to start a runbook in Azure Automation, see Starting a runbook in Azure Automation